microsoft/terminal/doc/specs/#1571 - New Tab Menu Customization/#1571 - New Tab Menu Customization.md

     well!
 * `"type":"action"`: This represents a menu entry that should execute a specific `ShortcutAction`.
+  - the `id` property will specify the global action ID (see [#6899], [#7175]) to identify the action to perform when the user selects the entry.
   - The `"name"` property provides a string of text to display for the action.
+    If this string is omitted, then we'll use the action's label (which is either provided as the `"name"` in the global list of actions, or the generated name)
   - The `"icon"` property provides a path to a image to use as the icon.
 This property is optional.
-  - The `"name"` property specifies a shortcut action similar to the "command" property in keybindings.
-If this is a string, we'll treat it as a name of a `ShortcutAction`.
-If it's an object, we'll treat it like an `ActionAndArgs`

 ## UI/UX Design